realworldocaml/book/en/04-lists-options-and-patterns.md

 The implementation is straightforward, applying the function `f` to each element of the list from left to right, composing the results.

+_(yminsky: "composing the results" might be an awkward choice of words, since it sounds like it might be about function composition, which it isn't.)_

 ```ocaml
 # let rec my_fold_left ~init ~f = function
     | [] -> init